oceangiri23/Cervicalcancer_classification-detection/README.md

 # Cervical Cancer Cell Detection & Classification

-A YOLOv8-based object detection project for automated detection and classification of cervical cancer cells from cytological images.
+A YOLOv8-based object detection project for automated detection and Effective-Net B5 for  classification of cervical cancer cells from cytological images.
 This system can identify and classify different types of cervical cells including Dyskeratotic, Koilocytotic, Metaplastic, Parabasal, and Superficial-Intermediate cells.

 ## 📋 Table of Contents